smithfarm/obs_scm_demo/README.md

 ## But I already know how to bootstrap a new software project!

-So did I went I set out to write this `README.md`.
-But I didn't know how to set up my project so that it would build automatically (in OBS) whenever I push code to github, and I didn't know how to set it up so I could maintain the spec file and the changes file in git.
-Learning how to do that required effort and I wrote this `README.md` in the hopes of making the learning process smoother for others.
+When I set out to write this `README.md`, I realized that, while I did know in general how to bootstrap a new software project, there were some pain points I did not know how to avoid.
+First, I didn't know how to set up my project so that builds in OBS would be triggered automatically whenever I push code to github.
+For that to be successful, OBS would need to grab the spec file and the changes file from the git repo as well, and it wasn't clear to me how to arrange that.
+Finally, OBS needs to be able to automatically determine the current version number from the state of the git repo.
+In all my previous projects, I was doing some or all of these things manually using `osc` commands, and there didn't seem to be any way to fully automate these steps.

+(Please note: this is not about fully automating the process of editing the changes file.
+It has never been my attention to "automate away" this file or somehow rid myself of my responsibility, as the maintainer of a package that is carried in openSUSE, to add appropriate changes file entries whenever I change the package.
+What I *did* want to achieve, though, was to maintain the changes file in git.)

+Learning how to do all of the above required effort and I wrote this `README.md` in the hopes of making the learning process smoother for others.

 ## OK, I'm ready.
 Let's get started.